NOTE: I am currently fully booked for manuscript critiques until the end of 2019. I will be accepting new manuscript critique work from January 2020.

 If your manuscript is significantly longer than 100000 words, then I am very likely to advise you to consider whether the story can be shortened or the prose style tightened up.
 If you are absolutely sure that you can’t edit your 120,000 word epic, and would like a critique, please Contact Me to discuss a price.

 Please do not send manuscripts without contacting me first.
 I try to only work on manuscripts where I feel I can offer genuine assistance to the author.
-I’m happy to look at work in most genres, but I specialise in commercial women’s fiction, accessible literary fiction, romance and comedy.
+I’m happy to look at work in most genres, but I specialise in commercial women’s fiction, accessible literary fiction, romance, crime and comedy.

 What’s the difference between an edit and a manuscript appraisal?